jsom1/jsom1.github.io/_walkthroughs/Love.md

 ![SMB]({{https://jsom1.github.io/}}/_images/htb_love_smb.png)
 </div>

-No luck, none of them found anythin.
+No luck, none of them found anything.
 We saw in nmap's output that it ran the following NSE scripts for SMB enumeration: *smb-os-discovery*, *smb-security-mode*, *smb2-security-mode* and *smb2-time*.
 There are however other available scripts, such as *smb-enum-shares*.
-Similarly to smbclient and smbmap, it tries to list share:
+Similarly to smbclient and smbmap, it tries to list available shares:

 <div class="img_container">
 ![SMB nse]({{https://jsom1.github.io/}}/_images/htb_love_smbnse.png)
 </div>

 Although the script couldn't access the shares, they are still listed.
 We see the shares *ADMIN$*, *C$* and *IPC$*.
 Those are the defaut shares that are created when we create a CIFS (Common Internet File System) server.
 SMB is the modern concept of CIFS.
-Anyways, I hoped we would find a non default share...\\
+Anyways, I hoped we would find an accessible non default share...\\
-There are also a variety of nse scripts which analyze vulnerabilities such as *ms07-029*, *ms06-025*, *conficker*, and so on.
+There are also a variety of *nse* scripts which analyze vulnerabilities such as *ms07-029*, *ms06-025*, *conficker*, and so on.
 We can run all of them at once with the following command:

 ````
 sudo nmap --script smb-vuln* <target IP>